ytakefuji/exercises/README.md

 Use numpy.polyfit function for prediction.

+Hints: np.polyfit(x,y,z) where x and y are input and output with the zth degree of polinomial.

+Make your program for predicting any country by changing the country name.

 # Europe prediction using curve-fitting

 You should convert euro.xlsx to euro.csv where euro.xlsx was downloaded from: